 Another study this time under the California Legislature investigated the root causes of the protests.
 The result was similar to the conditions residents experienced in 1965: lack of economic opportunity, police abuse of minorities, lack of investment in the community, and racial segregation.

-Today, the city of Los Angeles has a poverty rate of 18% which is much higher than the national poverty rate of 10.5%.
 We do the work and play by the rules and we are still struggling to get by.
 It's time to make our economy work for working people.
 The working and middle-class families of Los Angeles can’t wait any longer for the justice we need.
 We must make our demands a reality ourselves by fighting for economic justice.

 READ TIME OVERVIEW: 1 MIN | FULL: 2 MINS